darinnstathos/azure-network-protocols/README.md

 <br>

-2. In the command-line (Powershell) we will type “ipconfig /renew”
+2. In the command-line (Powershell), type “ipconfig /renew”

-<p>In simple terms, the command "ipconfig /renew" is like asking the network to give your device a new address.
+<p>The command "ipconfig /renew" is like asking the network to give your device a new address.
 It tells your computer to request a fresh IP address from the DHCP server, which is responsible for assigning IP addresses on the network.
 This command is useful when you want to refresh your network connection or resolve connectivity issues by obtaining a new IP address.</p>

 <p>**Side note: We may temporarily lose connection to our VM as we are assigned a new IP address from the DHCP server</p>